 - 2.6.
-Former officer of the company, an affiliate, or an acquired firm within the past five years. - 2.7.
-Officer of a former parent or predecessor firm at the time the company was sold or split off from the parent/predecessor within the past five years. - 2.8.
-Officer, former officer, or general or limited partner of a joint venture or partnership with the company.
+Former officer1 of the company, an affiliate2, or an acquired firm within the past five years. - 2.7.
+Officer1 of a former parent or predecessor firm at the time the company was sold or split off from the parent/predecessor within the past five years. - 2.8.
+Officer1, former officer, or general or limited partner of a joint venture or partnership with the company.